 “What sort of hotel is this?” said Hancock.
 “I’ve never been treated so badly in my life.
 Now, when am I going to get my suitcase?”

 “What’s the problem?”
-I said.
+I asked.

 “Who is this?” said Hancock.

 “My son, Robin,” said Donna.
 “Robin, this is Mr. Sydney Hancock, an honoured guest staying for a week with his wife, Gladys.”